-The software system stores the patient's history, prescriptions, and all complaints.
-Plus, there are many more handy tools that optimize the healthcare business in general.
+The software stores the patient's history, prescriptions, and complaints.
+Also, it has many more handy tools to optimize the healthcare business.

 Doctors and their patients often disagree about the benefits of a particular medicine.
-It is necessary to talk and express all the fears and advantages of each drug or medical prescription.
+Therefore, discussing and expressing each drug's or medical prescription's fears and advantages is necessary.
 Plus, remember the golden rule:

 A good doctor has to balance between a reasonable price and good medicine

-It means that if a patient cannot afford a particular drug, a doctor should try to find an affordable alternative.
-But, again, effective professional communication will help a lot in this complicated process of negotiation and decision-making.
+If a patient cannot afford a particular drug, a doctor should try to find an affordable alternative.
+But, again, effective professional communication will help a lot in this complicated negotiation and decision-making process.

 A doctor may choose medicine as part of a treatment plan for the following reasons:

 The drug acts fast and effectively.